Everything a government attorney needs to know about open source software licensing

 Agency request - As is common practice in the open source world, the agency may maintain a project roadmap and backlog of known bugs or potential enhancements, but should not directly instruct potential contributors to address a certain issue.

-License - The proposed change (often in the form of a “pull request”) is licensed under the same terms as the project itself (e.g., MIT, GPL, or CC0) and thus is independent open source software.1 The agency is free to incorporate that code into the government project, just as it is free to use any other open source code.
+License - The proposed change (often in the form of a “pull request”) is licensed under the same terms as the project itself (for example, MIT, GPL, or CC0) and thus is independent open source software.1 The agency is free to incorporate that code into the government project, just as it is free to use any other open source code.

 Open source community engagement platforms